 [Regulation 27 amended in Gazette 24 Feb 2006 p.
 887 and 888; 31 Mar 2006 p.
 1352.]

-28. Movement of excessively wide or long combinations
+28. Movement of excessively wide or long agricultural combinations

 (1) Where an agricultural combination exceeds 7.5 m in width or 30 m in length it shall not be used on a road unless a permit issued under this regulation is in force in relation to that combination and any conditions to which that permit is subject are complied with.